Skip to content

 Simulated disorder postulates perfect discipline, simulated fear postulates courage; simulated weakness postulates strength.

 You must train how you plan to perform and prepare under the most difficult and varied conditions you can create.
-The goal is to make sure that practice does not occur in a safe and predictable setting because the contest or task will not occur in such an area.
+The goal is to ensure that practice does not occur in a safe and predictable setting because the contest or task will not occur in such an area.

 • You practice when you’re tired.